 Our annual Auricula Day is a very popular event, our collection of over 400 different varieties is on view and many are available to buy.
 Our expert grower Sandra Sutton is on hand for advice on growing, propagation and breeding of these immaculate little perennials.
 Sandra has grown the Auriculas at Woottens for over 15 years and each year breeds our own ‘Woottens Hybrids’

-Woottens Plant and Garden Fair is being held on Sunday 6th May 10am-4pm
+Woottens Plant and Garden Fair

 Plant specialists flock from all over Norfolk and Suffolk to attend our annual Plant and Garden Fair.
 Stall holders also include artists, local produce and craftsmen.
 Entry is free and any donations go to the NGS

 Bearded Iris Open Fields.
-Dates are to be confirmed
+(TBC)

 Woottens Nursery have been specialising in Bearded Iris from over 20 years.
 They were the nursery founders, Michael Loftus, passion and we have over 2 acres of them on view throughout May & June.
 Opening times are heavily dependent on the season but they are normally open from the third weekend in May to the second weekend in June.
 Everyday from 10am-4pm.